Mohamed00Elkassify/Expenses-Tracker-with-Python-and-MySQL/README.md

 #### 3) Run the Program

 ## How to Use
-●Launch the program using the command above.
+1) Launch the program using the command above.

-●Choose an option from the menu:
+2) Choose an option from the menu:
 ●Add new expense: Log a new expense with category, description, and amount.

 ●View all expenses: List all expenses logged in the database.

 ●View total expenses: See the sum of all expenses.

 ●View expenses by category: Breakdown of expenses per category.

 ●View remaining budget: See how much money is left in your monthly budget and your daily spending allowance.

-●Exit: Close the tracker.
+3) Exit: Close the tracker.

 ## Dependencies
 Python 3.x